cezaraugusto/You-Dont-Know-JS/up & going/ch2.md

 b.toFixed(4);			// "3.1416"
 ```

-The "how" behind being able to call `a.toUpperCase()` is more complicated than just that method existing on the value.
+is more complicated than just that method existing on the value.

 Briefly, there is a `String` (capital `S`) object wrapper form, typically called a "native," that pairs with the primitive `string` type; it's this object wrapper that defines the `toUpperCase()` method on its prototype.